Listed Buildings and Structures

 Phone Box

-The K6 Design telephone box is now a defibrillator.
+The K6 Design telephone box, installed in 1935, is now a defibrillator.

 Lodge Number 1